shivapratap/ECG-HI-patient-level-analysis/README.md

 The HRV-derived features are treated separately because HRV interpretation depends on reliable beat-to-beat interval estimation and is sensitive to pacing, atrial fibrillation, R-peak detection errors, and rhythm irregularity.

+This scorecard is an output of the framework's exploratory prioritization stage.
+It should not be interpreted as a validated biomarker set or as evidence of clinical deployability.

 ---

+## Reuse of the framework

+The framework can be adapted to other small, patient-clustered ICU waveform studies where repeated signal windows are available from the same patients under paired or clinically defined conditions.

+Potential applications include other shock phenotypes, sepsis onset, arrhythmia recurrence, weaning from mechanical ventilation, or other ICU waveform questions.
+Reuse requires a cohort-specific event definition, clinical curation or adjudication strategy, feature set, and validity rules for any feature family affected by rhythm, noise, device support, or measurement assumptions.

+The framework has so far been demonstrated on one cardiogenic-shock–enriched HI cohort.
+Its broader generalizability should be tested through independent application to other cohorts and clinical questions.

+---

 ## Interpretation cautions

-This project is an exploratory feature-discovery analysis.
+This project is a framework demonstration with exploratory feature-prioritization outputs.
 The results should be described as:

-> ECG-derived candidate features associated with Pre-HI to During-HI change in this small, clinically curated ICU cohort.
+> ECG-derived candidate features showing exploratory Pre-HI to During-HI change in this small, clinically curated ICU cohort.

 They should **not** be described as: